physicians condemn squat,

 The practice of adopting foot rotation to selectively strengthen

-individual muscles of the quadriceps is not supported by the
+individual muscles of quadriceps is not supported by literature

-rotation during the squat can increase the risk of injury
+rotation during squat can increase risk of injury (Fleck

 "Extreme outward toe point greatly reduces stability,

-it does not allow the proper drift of the hips as the lifter
+it does not allow the proper drift of hips as lifter descends...

-descends...
-Extreme inward toe points are equally dangerous,
+Extreme inward toe points are equally dangerous, coupling same

-coupling the same problems of stability, base size and lower
+problems of stability, base size and lower body drift with added

-body drift with the added danger of bringing the knees together...this
+danger of bringing knees together...this movement would place

 Full (Deep) Squat

-(1996) illustrates the safe position of a deep squat with the
+(1996) illustrates safe position of a deep squat with the knees

-squat can be performed little chance of injury to the knee.
+squat can be performed with little chance of injury to knee.